uddina/Minecraft_Skin_Generator/README.md

 B: Choose the Stable Diffusion Model, either 2 or xl (xl is better).

-C: Enter the integer value for the Inference Steps, which is basically denoising the image so an higher value = better output but longer process.
+C: Enter the integer value for the Inference Steps, which is basically denoising the image so an higher value = better output but longer process, it's suggested to use either 25 or 50.

-D: Enter the guidance scale, the float value for how much the output is adherent to the prompt.
+D: Enter the guidance scale, the float value for how much the output is adherent to the prompt, the 'max' is 10.0.

 E: Enter the model precision type,fp16 (which is faster) or fp32 (which is more precise but slower and need more resources).

-F: Put the Seed, the starting point to initiate the generation process, either an integer value or 0 for a random one.
+F: Put the Seed, the starting point to initiate the generation process, either an integer value or 0 for a random one, max is 2147483647.

 G: Write the Output Image Skin Asset Name with the .png extension.